AdamPillis/MasterMind-IQ-Challenege/README.md

 ## 1. **Introduction**

-### **What is it?**
+### **What is MasterMindIQ?**
 MasterMindIQ is a general, online quiz game designed to test the general knowledge of young adults from around the age of 16 and upwards.
 - The quiz game application has a difficulty section of three levels and five general categories for the players to chose from to their liking.
 - Each game consists of 10 questions with a player feedback at the end of each game which are score number specific.

-The **Project Aim** was to design a game that most age groups of online user can play if they wish so. *MasterMindIQ Challenege* was also designed to be as *interactive *with its players as possible and allowing them to *fully control* the flow of the game they each wish to play.
+The **Project Aim** was to design a game that most age groups of online user can play if they wish so. *MasterMindIQ Challenge* was also designed to be as *interactive *with its players as possible and allowing them to *fully control* the flow of the game they each wish to play.

  A quiz game was chosen for this reason and five categories were included with three difficulty levels to match the interest and knowledge level of each player.
 The category topics are general rather than being specific to give all players a balanced opportunity.
-If one can't answer any question because they're too related and it happends to be their weakness, then they may lose interest and never return in the future.
+If one can't answer any question because they're too related and it happens to be their weakness, then they may lose interest and never return in the future.
 The flow of the game has also been designed to be simplistic and minimise user confusion.

  ### **How it works?**